 Research IT Manager

-Katie Wilde has been a key player in setting up the Grampian Safe Haven within Aberdeen.
-She is the Safe Haven’s Technical Lead and holds an Honorary Contract with NHS Grampian.
+Katie has been a key player in setting up the Grampian Safe Haven (DaSH) within Aberdeen and securing ISO27001 certification for this service.
+She is the Safe Haven’s Technical and Data Management Lead and holds an Honorary Contract with NHS Grampian.

-Katie has over tens years of experience of working in the University of Aberdeen’s Research Applications and Data Management Team, which she joined as a Graduate Trainee back in 2007 and now leads a team of nine providing data management support and building bespoke applications for researchers primarily working with Healthcare Data.
+Katie has over twelve years of experience of working in the University of Aberdeen’s Digital Research Services, which she joined as a Graduate Trainee back in 2007 and now heads up three teams; High Performance Computing Centre, Digital Research Specialists and the Grampian Data Safe Haven DaSH Technical Team.

 Katie has a Masters in Mathematics from the University of Exeter and has undertaken Epidemiology and Public Health modules at the University of Aberdeen.